aredridel/cms-demo-site-cart-thing/index.md

   an AWS key or something for sending the ePub files, and a Stripe key for collecting payments.
 Actual record of sales goes in email and Stripe.

+To Do
+- Make the client side storage sticky
+- Use fetch() validation that product pages still exist?
+- Backend

 Backend configuration:

 ```